shamblonaut/js-algorithms/README.md

 ```sh
 node fileName.js
 ```
-**Note:** Some files may require additional arguments to passed to them
+**Note:** Some files may require additional arguments to be passed to them